lynzrand/konachan_mirror/README.md

 like to see how it performs.

 This site is currently hosted on [konachan.kcsl.ink](http://konachan.kcsl.ink), and is synced with this repository every 12 hours.
-Please note that this

 ## Screenshots